-FAMILY DISPUTE RESOLUTION (commonly known as Family Law Mediation) takes the angst out of family separation and can allow your family to run smoothly again.
+FAMILY DISPUTE RESOLUTION (or Mediation) takes the angst out of family separation and helps restore harmony…

-Northern Frontiers Mediation promotes the right of every child to enjoy safe meaningful relationships with both parents/care-providers and significant others before, during and after family separation.
+Northern Frontiers Mediation Cairns promotes the right of every child to enjoy safe meaningful relationships with both parents/care-providers and significant others before, during and after family separation.
 We encourage respectful family relationships that are free from conflict.
-Our mediation process can be completed through various methods, including in-person, via phone or videochat (Skype, Zoom etc) methods.
+Our mediation process can be completed through various methods, including in-person, via phone or videochat (Skype, FaceTime, Zoom etc).
+Our flexible delivery methods means we regularly assist with matters where one or both parties live outside the Cairns region, interstate, and even overseas.

 Frequently Asked Questions